ENIGMA-git/ENIGMA_DTI_GWAS/Pre Imputation Quality Control Protocol/README.md

 Let’s start by checking for sex-mismatch from the phenotypic and the genetic data.
 First, ensure sex (as entered into the phenotype database) is encoded in the .fam file (male=1 and female=2).
-From the directory where your dataset (i.e. your binary plink files = <span style="font-family:'consolas';color: red;">yourrawdata</span>.bim/.bed/.fam) is located, type the following commands in blue to perform a series of steps:
+From the directory where your dataset (i.e. your binary plink files = <span style="font-family:'consolas';color: red;">yourrawdata</span>.bim/.bed/.fam) is located, type the following commands to perform a series of steps:

 `export datafile=`<span style="font-family:'consolas';color: red;background-color:rgb(220,220,220)">yourrawdata</span>